LasagnaCake/MakaiLib/README.md

 ### Building from scratch

-1. Clone the repository (or just download it)
+1. Clone the repository (or just download it);
-2. Enter the repository via command line (whichever has GCC)
+2. Enter the repository via command line (whichever has GCC);
-3. Run `make all`
+3. Run `make all`;
+4. Done!
+The result is located in the generated `output/` folder.

 ### Note